theforeman/theforeman.org/plugins/katello/3.15/upgrade/index.md

 {% endif %}

 If the above steps failed, please review /var/log/foreman-installer/katello.log and [let us know about it](https://community.theforeman.org/c/support) if unable to resolve.

+## Pulp3 Migration

+Katello 3.15 introduces Pulp 3 alongside Pulp 2.
+For this release only Docker and File content types will be migrated to Pulp 3 via the migration process.
+This process will need to be completed before upgrading to 3.16, but can be done at any time.
+Depending on how much File and Docker content is present, this can take a very long time.
+The largest part of the process can be run without downtime.

+1. Migrate the content:

+{% highlight bash %}
+foreman-maintain advanced procedure run content-prepare
+{% endhighlight %}

+Note that this is run without downtime, while content and repositories are migrated in the background.
+This can be run multiple times.

+2. Perform the switchover to pulp3:

+{% highlight bash %}
+foreman-maintain advanced procedure run content-switchover
+{% endhighlight %}

+This will require some downtime to do the final switchover, but this will:

+* Perform one last content migration
+* Perform a check to verify everything that is needed has been migrated
+* Re-run the installer to 'switch' over to pulp3

+If you run into any issues with this process, please file a [support issue](https://community.theforeman.org/c/support/10) with '[ContentMigration]' in the subject.